 The Grant was begun in 1995, and its recipients include: Trinity Episcopal Church, Lime Rock, CT (Weelkes, Tomkins, Mico & Gibbons), Temple Beth David,Westwood, MA (Salamone Rossi), Church of Our Saviour, Milford NH (Byrd, Gibbons, Tallis), First Parish in Framingham MA (Byrd), Saint Francis by the Sea Episcopal Church, Blue Hill ME (Ferrabosco, Tye, Byrd), and Saint Paul’s Episcopal Church, Natick MA (Schutz Christmas Oratorio).

 The grant commemorates the life and work of Gian Lyman Silbiger, viol player, teacher, composer and organist, who taught at the Longy School of Music, McGill University, and Brandeis University in the 1960’s and 1970’s and also served as the President of the Viola da Gamba Society of America.
 The grant is supported entirely by VdGS-NE members and friends.
 Tax deductible contributions are gratefully accepted.
-Please send to the Treasurer, Viola da Gamba Society New England, PO Box 192, Belmont, MA 02478.
+Please send a check to: Treasurer, Viola da Gamba Society New England, PO Box 192, Belmont, MA 02478 or fill out the form below.

 Applying for the Silbiger Grant: